OsoianMarcel/erc20-contract-js/README.md

 * You can grab the source code at the package's [Git repository].

 ## Donation
-Give me a Star if you like it!
+Give me a Star if you like it. 😊

 ## License